 Philosophy

-(work in progress, create a pull request to suggest changes)
+As this is a work in progress members can create a pull request to suggest changes.

 Inclusivity and diversity